 For smaller businesses or those with limited geographic impact, starting to know may be as simple as a web search.
-However, most businesses are of a size and structure where several people in the organisation have relevant knowledge and experience which needs to be elicited and included.
+However, most businesses are of a size and structure where several people in the organisation have relevant knowledge and experience which needs to be identified (find the people), elicited (learn the nature and extent of what they know) and included (use what they know).

-Some of these, and others, may represent the stakeholders who will formally accept compliance or who will assume responsibility for the necessary changes.
+Some of these people, and others, may represent the stakeholders who will formally accept compliance or who will assume responsibility for the necessary changes.
 The head of engineering may know the electrical certifications required.
 The lead software developer may know the security certifications relevant to the market.
 Legal, finance, HR, all may have a role to play in ensuring that the overall mesh of interacting regulations are met.